-Garanti Payment Systems (GPS) was established by the Bank in 1999 to provide services in the cards market as the product developer of chip-based multi- and joint-branded card programs, commercial cards, virtual cards, business-based marketing and e-commerce services.
-The Bank owns a 99.92% stake in GPS, which as of 31 December 2012 booked total issuing volume amounting to US\$36 billion on approximately 9.1 million credit cards, approximately 7.0 million bank debit cards and approximately 525,000 point of sale devices.
-As of 31 December 2012, total merchant partner acquiring volume was US\$39 billion.
+GPS was established by the Bank in 1999 to provide services in the cards market as the product developer of chip-based multi- and joint-branded card programs, commercial cards, virtual cards, business-based marketing and e-commerce services.
+As of the date of this Base Prospectus, the Bank owns a 99.92% stake in GPS, which as of 31 December 2013 booked total issuing volume amounting to U.S.\$36 billion on approximately 9.3 million credit cards, approximately 7.4 million bank debit cards and approximately 534,000 point of sale devices.
+In 2013, total merchant partner acquiring volume was U.S.\$42 billion.
 GPS earns the interchange fee for processing credit card payments and certain other revenues whereas the Bank is the lender, takes the credit risk and earns all interest and certain fees.